Dosage Form: tablet, film coated

 Indications and Usage for Olmesartan Medoxomil

-Olmesartan Medoxomil is indicated for the treatment of hypertension, to lower blood pressure.
+Olmesartan Medoxomil tablets are indicated for the treatment of hypertension, to lower blood pressure.
 Lowering blood pressure reduces the risk of fatal and nonfatal cardiovascular events, primarily strokes and myocardial infarctions.
 These benefits have been seen in controlled trials of antihypertensive drugs from a wide variety of pharmacologic classes including the class to which this drug principally belongs.
-There are no controlled trials demonstrating risk reduction with Olmesartan Medoxomil.
+There are no controlled trials demonstrating risk reduction with Olmesartan Medoxomil tablets.